brunonavarrete/brunonavarrete/README.md

 # Hi! :wave:  I'm Bruno

-I'm a Full Stack (Front End-first) Web Developer and this is my GitHub quick profile containing both my [developer toolbelt](#toolbelt) and a quick [get to know me](#get-to-know-me) script for your JS console.
+I'm a Full Stack (Front End-first) Web Developer and this is my quick profile containing both my [developer toolbelt](#toolbelt) and a quick [get to know me](#get-to-know-me) script for your JS console.
 Enjoy your visit :coffee:!

 ---